Ram Janmabhoomi Nyas

-Ram Janmabhoomi Nyas is an organisation which was formed as a trust to promote and oversee the construction of a temple to the Hindu deity Rama in Ayodhya, India, following the demolition of the Babri Masjid.
-The Nyas was formed by members of the Vishva Hindu Parishad, a right-wing Hindutva organisation.
+Ram Janmabhoomi Nyas is an organisation which was formed as a trust to promote and oversee the construction and maintenance of the temple to the Hindu deity Rama in Ayodhya, India, following the demolition of the Babri Masjid in 1992.
+The Nyas was formed by members of the Vishva Hindu Parishad, a Hindutva organisation.
 On 9 November 2019, the Supreme Court of India ruled that a separate trust should be constituted to build the Ram Mandir.
 Subsequently, on 5 February 2020, the Indian government established the Shri Ram Janmbhoomi Teerth Kshetra trust for this purpose, under the leadership of Nritya Gopal Das.

 Background

 In Hindu mythology, the birthplace of the deity Rama, known as "Ram Janmabhoomi", is said to lie in the mythical city of Ayodhya and is regarded to as a holy site.
 This mythical location does not correspond to the actual city of Ayodhya in Uttar Pradesh, known as Saketa until the 5th century CE, which only emerged as a religious centre in the 18th century CE.
 Following the Mughal conquest of the region in 1528, Mughal general Mir Baqi built a mosque named the Babri Masjid in Ayodhya.
 According to hearsay as well as advocates of the Hindutva ideology, Baqi destroyed a pre-existing temple of Rama at the site; in reality, no such temple ever existed.
 The first recorded claim that the mosque stood on the site of Rama's birth was made in 1822.
 Citing this claim, the Nirmohi Akhara, a Hindu sect, laid claim to the mosque, resulting in inter-communal violence in the period of 1853 to 55.
 In 1949, an idol of Rama was surreptitiously placed inside the mosque by Hindu nationalists, and an attempt was made to convince devotees that it had appeared miraculously.
 In the 1980s, the Bharatiya Janata Party (BJP), alongside other Hindutva groups, organised a religious-political rally, named the Ram Rath Yatra, to build a temple to Rama at the site of the Babri Masjid, and the mosque was attacked and demolished on 6 December 1992 by members of the BJP and the Vishva Hindu Parishad.